timdeschryver/blog/_posts/2019-02-05-building-an-aot-friendly-dynamic-content-outlet.markdown

 title: 'Building an AOT Friendly Dynamic Content Outlet in Angular'
 date: 2019-02-05 14:40:51 -0500
 categories: angular dynamic javascript
+excerpt: I'll show you how to build a special module with a dynamic component
 ---

 ![](https://cdn-images-1.medium.com/max/1600/1*BP6_vVHwGC6Q403DdIn2UQ.png)